Back to Articles

 Symmetric Fitting Unchecked

 When Symmetric Fitting is not checked, a software algorithm determines the best-fit line when the pulses are synthesized.
 The line is determined by the arithmetic mean of the minimum and maximum of the responses for each frequency (maximax).
-VibrationVIEW used this arithmetic mean prior to the release of the Symmetric Fitting option.
+VibrationVIEW used this arithmetic mean before the release of the Symmetric Fitting option.

 If the primary +/- pulses do not fit within the tolerance band after iteration, the user can run the test twice.
 (The lower responses are more likely to be outside tolerance because the lower tolerance is often narrower than the higher tolerance.)
 First, the test can be run to capture higher responses.
 Then, the waveform can be inverted so the lower responses fit within the higher tolerance, and the test can be run again.